-(6) Voting and investment power with respect to 45,444 of the shares is shared with Mr. Decherd's spouse.

-(7) Includes 21,991 shares held by a family trust for the benefit of Mr. Hsu's spouse and certain other relatives.
+- (6) Voting and investment power with respect to 45,944 of the shares is shared with Mr. Decherd's spouse. - (7) Includes 21,991 shares held by a family trust for the benefit of Mr. Hsu's spouse and certain other relatives.
 Mr. Hsu's spouse is trustee of the trust.
-Mr. Hsu shares voting control over the shares held by the trust.

-(8) Includes 700 shares held by a family trust for the benefit of Mr. Read's spouse and certain other relatives.
-Mr. Read's spouse is trustee of the trust.
-Mr. Read shares voting control over the shares held by the trust.

-(9) Voting and investment power with respect to 72,666 of the shares is shared.
+Mr. Hsu shares voting control over the shares held by the trust. - (8) Includes 700 shares held by a family trust for the benefit of Mr. Read's spouse and certain other relatives.
+Mr. Read's spouse is trustee of the trust. - (9) Voting and investment power with respect to 72,666 of the shares is shared.

 Our Corporate Governance Policies provide that, within three years of joining the Board, all Outside Directors should own an amount of our common stock or share units at least equal in value to three times the annual Board cash compensation.
 For the purpose of these stock ownership guidelines, a director is deemed to own beneficially-owned shares, as well as restricted stock and restricted share units (whether or not any applicable restrictions have lapsed), but not stock options (whether vested or unvested).
 As of December 31, 2020, each Outside Director has met the specified ownership level or is still within three years of joining the Board.
-212